Hörgr

 The Old Norse term is attested in both the Poetic Edda and the Prose Edda, in the sagas of Icelanders, skaldic poetry, and with its Old English cognate in Beowulf.
 The word is also reflected in various place names (in English placenames as harrow), often in connection with Germanic deities.

 Etymology

 Old Norse hǫrgr means "altar, sanctuary", while Old English hearg refers to a "holy grove; temple, idol".
 From these, and the Old High German cognate harug, Proto-Germanic *harugaz has been reconstructed, possibly cognate with Insular Celtic carrac "cliff".

 Old Norse tradition

 Literary

-The term hörgr is used three times in poems collected in the Poetic Edda.
-In a stanza early in the poem Völuspá, the völva says that early in the mythological timeline, the gods met together at the location of Iðavöllr and constructed a hörgr and a hof (Henry Adams Bellows and Ursula Dronke here gloss hörgr as "temples"):
+The term hǫrgr is used three times in poems collected in the Poetic Edda.
+In a stanza early in the poem Vǫluspá, the vǫlva says that early in the mythological timeline, the gods met together at the location of Iðavǫllr and constructed a hǫrgr and a hof: